davkk/masters-thesis/typst/main.typ

 == Efficiency influence in 1d vs. 2d

-To quantify the impact of the correction on the efficiency, I have compared the chi-squared values of the truth and the 1D and 2D corrections.
-Presented in @fig:chisq-comparison, the results show an improvement across every particle pair.
+To quantify the influence of efficiency corrections, I have computed the unweighted $chi^2$ values between the MC truth and the corrected correlation functions.
+For both 1D and 2D corrections, I have compared the resulting angular correlation functions using ROOT's `Chi2Test` method with.
+As shown in @fig:chisq-comparison, the results suggest a consistent improvement in corrected functions when applying for two dimensions, across all analyzed particle pairs.

 #figure(
   pdf("../data/chisq_test.pdf", width: 90%),